 If you’re a photographer, Japan is an even more amazing place to travel than it ordinarily is.
 With this being said, not all cameras are created equal—not even the many fabulous ones that are made in Japan!

 Personally (and this is not an endorsement—I don’t even have an affiliate link!)
-I use the Nikon D750, with 28-300mm zoom and 35/50mm prime lenses (also by Nikon) and a Tokina 16-28mm wide-angle lens.
+I use Nikon D750 and D850 bodies, with 28-300mm zoom and 35/50mm prime lenses (also by Nikon) and a Tokina 16-28mm wide-angle lens.
 I travel with the sturdy MeFoto Backpacker tripod, which conveniently folds down to just 12″, as well as several Nikon ML-L3 remotes and more spare batteries than I could ever need on a single trip.

 However, the equipment you choose for your Japan photo tour may vary.
 With this being said, I’ll echo what I said above—you need a “real” camera, preferably a DSLR or mirrorless, and several lenses—and I’ll do you one better.
 Namely, you should know that cameras are actually pretty affordable in Japan, so if you don’t have the one you want, I’d recommend that you spend an evening at a BIC Camera location in Tokyo or Osaka to kick off your trip.